SuperDotNet/superdotnet.run/content/_index.md

 ## Welcome

-Welcome to my little place on the interwebs.
+Welcome to Super.NET!
 In this website, I hope to detail you the scope of the project I am working on, and help relay some of the vision that I have in store for it.

 ## Who Are You?

-[Who am I?](https://youtu.be/tf5nCPFBSHw)  My name is [Michael DeMond](https://github.com/Mike-EEE/), and I [turned 42](https://www.quora.com/Why-and-how-is-42-the-answer-to-life-the-universe-and-everything) on June 7th this year (2018).

-If you are in the [MSFT](https://blog.superdotnet.run/2018/06/msft-vs-ms/) ecosystem and frequent any of its blogs, then you have most likely seen me patrolling the comments of the posts there -- usually when the subject revolves around data formats, or .NET client application development -- under the nickname of Mike-EEE, a gamer tag that I acquired in the late 1990s and I have stuck with it through this day.
+[Who am I](https://youtu.be/tf5nCPFBSHw)?
+Well, if you are in the [MSFT](https://blog.superdotnet.run/2018/06/msft-vs-ms/) ecosystem and frequent any of its blogs, then you have most likely seen me patrolling the comments of the posts there -- usually when the subject revolves around data formats, or .NET client application development -- under the nickname of Mike-EEE, a gamer tag that I acquired in the late 1990s and I have stuck with it through this day.

 I have been a .NET developer since 2001, since Visual Studio was in its first beta.
 Before that, I was a PHP web developer and [first employee for a startup](https://www.wildtangent.com/) that was founded by [one of the creators of DirectX](https://en.wikipedia.org/wiki/Alex_St._John).
 The technology that this company initially dealt with -- [Chromeffects](https://en.wikipedia.org/wiki/Microsoft_Chrome) -- can, for all intents and purposes, be called the first version of Silverlight ([discussed below](/#what-in-the-world-is-this-project)).
 From my efforts at this startup, you could say that I was well-rehearsed in JavaScript, XML, and, of course, HTML -- but more so with all their associated pains.